TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ### Based on ONT (Oxford Nanopore Technologies) long read sequencing of cow rumen samples
 #### Wednesday 5th of April 2023

 Hello!
 Welcome to the metagenomic dry lab session!
-Here we will take the raw basecalled reads from the nanopore sequenator and try to reconstruct the microbial genomes that they come from.
+Here we will take the raw basecalled reads from the nanopore sequenator and try to reconstruct the microbial genomes that they came from.

 #### Checking access to conda environment
 For these exercises we will be using a conda environment in /mnt/courses/BIO326/PROK/condaenv that contains most of the required software.

-You can activate it temporarily, and check that all software is ready to rock and roll:
+You can activate it temporarily, and check that all software is ready to rock-and-roll 🤘:

 ```bash
 conda activate /mnt/courses/BIO326/PROK/condaenv